-The University of Alaska is a public institution with a main campus in Fairbanks, Alaska—just 200 miles south of the Artic Circle.
-Designated a land-, sea-, and space-grant institution, UAF’s 2,250-acre campus sits only four miles from downtown Fairbanks as well as a 15-minute drive from mountain trails and snowboard and ski slopes.
+The University of Alaska Fairbanks is a public institution with a main campus in Fairbanks, Alaska—just 200 miles south of the Arctic Circle.
+Designated as a land-, sea-, and space-grant institution, UAF’s 2,250-acre campus sits only four miles from downtown Fairbanks as well as a 15-minute drive from mountain trails and snowboarding and ski slopes.
 The University’s 6,000 students can choose from 142 degree programs and benefit from an 11:1 student-faculty ratio as well as the surrounding wilderness that offers endless opportunities for research and fieldwork.

 University of Colorado Boulder

 The University of Colorado Boulder is a comprehensive public university in Boulder, Colorado—27 miles northwest of Denver.
 CU Boulder’s 600-acre campus sits at the foot of the Rocky Mountains, offering unique opportunities for research in focus areas such as Bioscience and Environmental Sciences, plus opportunities through the Outdoor Program for group adventure trips.
 The University’s 31,820 students can choose from 150 fields of study as well as more than 300 campus and community organizations.

 The University of Idaho is a public comprehensive land-grant institution in Moscow, Idaho—90 miles southeast of Spokane, Washington.
 U of I’s 1,354-acre campus and University farm are situated directly between the rolling Palouse hills and Moscow Mountain.
 The University’s 10,791 students benefit from 94 bachelor’s programs to choose from and opportunities to get in the lab or studio for hands-on research from their first semester on campus.